 To hold larger, solid condiments – pickles, relish, and onions, for example – clear plastic cups or glass jars are a great option.
 The clear plastic will allow your guests to easily see what’s inside, along with the help of your cute labels, of course!
 Just be sure to include a spoon or fork inside each cup to make it easy for your guests to scoop out their favorite condiments.

 We hope you enjoy DIY BBQ Labels and have many cookouts this summer.
-You might wish to try these other summer dishes:

 DIY BBQ Condiment Labels